mswang12/mswang12/README.md

 ### Blogs and Writing
 - :zap: You can find my articles on my [Personal Blog](https://medium.com/@mike-12) where I write about new topics in AI
-- :star2: I'm also a member of and contribute to the collaborative [DeepGANTeam Blog](https://deepganteam.medium.com/)

 ### Interests
 - 🌱 I’m currently learning about new topics in Reinforcement Learning, Natural Language Processing, and Computer Vision